ritaturk/xenko-docs/GUIDELINES.md

 As much as possible, we ask you to use the **MP4** format and the **H265** encryption for videos.

-Recommenced software to edit the videos is Adobe Premiere.
+Recommenced software to edit the videos is Adobe After Effect.

 ### <a name="Images"> Images </a>